I’ve heard horror stories about kitchen remodeling projects…are they true?

 Budgeting for your new kitchen

 It’s a good idea to get a handle on your budget for the project prior to getting too far into the process.
-The reason is that the designer can do a much better job of designing your kitchen and tailoring it to your wants and needs if the designer has an idea of how much money has been budgeted for the project.
-It’s not that the designer is going to make sure to use up the entire budget or to try to get you to spend more than you want to.
-The fact is that there are so many options and ways to design a kitchen that knowing the budget will help guide the selection process and make sure any trade-offs that need to be made to fit the budget are the best ones to make.
+Your designer can do a much better job of tailoring the kitchen design to your wants and needs with an idea of how much money has been budgeted for the project.

 Determining what you want

-In this section, we are going to talk about some of the decisions you will need to make during the design process.
-Standard Kitchens designers are trained in what we call “lifestyle design” which simply means designing the kitchen to fit with your lifestyle…young growing family, single, empty nester, etc. Our designers will be asking you some questions about how you will be using your kitchen…do you like to bake, gourmet cook, have a group of people over and hang out in the kitchen?
+Standard Kitchens designers are trained “lifestyle design”; designing the kitchen to fit with your life stage and lifestyle.
+Our designers will ask you questions about how you will be using your kitchen…do you like to bake, gourmet cook, have a group of people over and hang out in the kitchen?
 Do you often have two or more people cooking in the kitchen at the same time?
+Etc.